benwrth/blog/pages/blog.md

 permalink: /blog
 ---

 I occasionally write some blog posts - and you can find all of them authored by myself below.
 Enjoy!
-This is a relatively new thing so I may update the site to support things such as search if thing get a little cluttered.
+This is a relatively new thing so I may update the site to support things such as search if things get a little cluttered.
 [Click here to filter posts by category](/blog/categories).

 <div class="info-box">